- POPULAR CULTURE

 MY CAMOUFLAGE AND MY READERSHIP

 Readers will find at this site a wide range of subject matter, causes to which I am committed and interests in which I have been engaged, some for decades.
 Readers can access this content by clicking on the subject titles at the top of this page or by scrolling down and clicking on the topics below.
 Of course, it could be said that the more topics, or the more strings to a writer's bow, or anyone's bow for that matter, that a person has, the smaller the feathers in their cap must be.

 The more than 100 sections & sub-sections of this website demonstrate the breadth of intellectual curiosity in my work & whatever scholarly allure it possesses.
 Hopefully, readers with an interest in one or more of these sections or sub-sections, one of these small feathers, one or more of my concerns or enthusiasms, one or more of my interests or the causes to which I have been involved with most of my life in various ways, can get that same curiosity satisfied, those same whistles whetted.
-Given the burgeoning quantities of information now available on every conceivable topic on the internet, I will only gain a coterie of the 2 billion users who now come into cyberspace.
+Given the burgeoning quantities of information now available on every conceivable topic on the internet, I will only gain a coterie of the 3 billion users who now come into cyberspace.
 I have millions of readers after 20 years in cyberspace, after engaging in what are called search engine optimization techniques, and after registering at over 8000 web sites.
-Whatever need I once had for recognition, for a readership, has been satisfied to the full.
-I write now largely for pleasure and, if readers come along, that is a bonus.
-I don't mind bonuses, especially of that sort.
-Given the immense variety of content found at this site, I should like to think that there is no such thing as a shallow subject, only a shallow treatment of it.
-In the nearly 90 major sub-divisions of content, a certain shallowness is inevitable for an academic generalist like myself.
+My website, nearly 20 years old and in its 4th edition is only one website of the nearly 1 billion other websites on the internet.
+I'm a needle in the haystack but, then, so is everyone else in many ways.

 The voice of the intellect for me, if not for all those who are thinkers and who are intellectually inclined, is a soft one.
-I consider that I have many responsibilities, but none greater than this: "to last", as the famous American writer Ernest Hemingway once said, "and get my work done."
-I want to be and I try to be, as another famous writer James Baldwin once said, an honest man and a good writer.
+I consider that I have many responsibilities, but none greater than this: "to last."
+The famous American writer Ernest Hemingway said this, and added: "I want to get my work done."
+I want to be, and I try to be, as another famous writer James Baldwin once said, an honest man and a good writer.
 Like so many things in life, these goals will only be achieved in part.
 I try to be much-else, and readers of my website will find out a great deal of this 'much-else.'

 MY ANNUAL EMAIL AND AUTOBIOGRAPHY